History of the France national football team: UEFA Euro 96

 For qualification to the upcoming European Championship, France were in the first group alongside Romania, Slovakia, Poland, Azerbaijan, and Israel.
 France initially struggled, drawing their first three matches against Slovakia, Romania, and Poland 0–0.
 France beat Azerbaijan 2–0 on 13 December 1994.
 In the team's following match, France drew with Israel, but recorded a 4–0 result in the return match against Slovakia.
-On 6 September 1995, France recorded a 10–0 victory over Azerbaijan, still the national team's biggest victory.
+On 6 September 1995, France recorded a 10–0 victory over Azerbaijan, the national team's biggest victory until 2023.
 Despite finishing qualification undefeated with five wins and five draws, France missed out on first place by one point to Romania.
 Their second-place finish was enough to qualify for UEFA Euro 1996; France were the last second-place team in the runner-up standings and one spot away from being forced to contest a play-off.

 Prior to the competition, Jacquet played top teams in Germany, Portugal, and Greece in friendlies.
 France earned positive results in all three matches, included a 1–0 victory over the Germans at the Gottlieb-Daimler-Stadion in Stuttgart.
 The team entered the tournament on a 22-match unbeaten streak, which led to claims France were "the best form team of Europe".
 At the tournament, France were grouped with qualifying partner Romania, Spain, and Bulgaria.
 In the opening match at St James' Park in Newcastle, France beat Romania 1–0 with Dugarry scoring the winner.
 Against Spain in Leeds, France drew 1–1 despite being up 1–0 for most of the second half due to a goal from Youri Djorkaeff.
 Spain equalised through José Luis Caminero in the 86th minute.
 In the team's final group match against Bulgaria, France needed only a draw to progress to the knockout stage.
 Laurent Blanc scored an early first half goal from a corner kick from Djorkaeff.
 After limiting the Bulgarians' attack, France finished them off following an own goal from Luboslav Penev.
 Bulgaria got a goal back six minutes later, but in injury time Patrice Loko scored the final goal in a 3–1 victory.